 - In The Highland Twins at the Chalet School, Fiona McDonald using her psychic powers to find out that Jack Maynard is alive.

 - In Lavender Laughs at the Chalet School, Lavender's ditzy Aunt Sylvia simpers about how Lavender must be sheltered from any news about the war, since she's a 'sensitive plant' and it might upset her.
 Miss Wilson is, understandably, really angry - especially what you consider what she went through in Exile - and lays a verbal smackdown on Aunt Sylvia about the harsh realities of the war, and how children Lavender's age and younger are having to live with it, and it is glorious.

 - Gay Lambert running away from school in Gay from China, after Miss Bubb punishes her by forbidding her from seeing her brother for one last time before he's sent out to China.
 Even if she does bring German measles into the school after coming back.

 - Carola Johnstone gets two in Carola Storms the Chalet School.
-Firstly, she rescues a young Swedish girl from drowning at Bosherston Lily Ponds.
+Firstly, she rescues a young Norwegian girl from drowning at Bosherston Lily Ponds.
 Secondly, later on after the school fete, Grizel Cochrane is smoking and carelessly discards her cigarette, accidentally setting Len Maynard's paper outfit on fire.
 Carola beats out the flames with her bare hands.

 - Miss Dene gets one in Shocks for the Chalet School.
 Emerence Hope uses the front stairs, which are off-limits to most of the pupils, and refuses to go back up and come down the right flight.
 Miss Dene responds by fetching a chair and refusing to leave or let Emerence go until she apologises and uses the right stairs...and eventually, Emerence cracks.
 Beware the Quiet Ones, indeed.